gdepeute/dae.notes/doc.api-sandbox.crisis24.md

 The endpoint for fetching historical hazards: - https://api-sandbox.disasteraware.com/historical_hazards

-You MUST supply search terms to this endpoint in order to limit the
+You MUST supply search terms to this endpoint in order to limit the responses to be returned.
+There is a limit of 1000 matches which will be returned.
+This endpoint does NOT support paging.

+In order to determine whether your request would return fewer than 1000 matches, it is recommended you use https://api-sandbox.disasteraware.com/hazards_count with the same exact search string, and if it's a valid search, it will return the number of matches in the response.

+The search term loosely models a SQL-like query.

 ```
 https://services-enterprise.disasteraware.com/hp_srv/services/hazards/t/json/get_hazards_count?app_ids=1342,18&where=((category_id = 'EVENT' OR category_id = 'OTHER')) AND (UPPER(comment_text) LIKE '%COMMENTFOO%') AND